Adding agricultural lime to the soil reduces its acidity, allowing nutrients to be taken up by the alkaline-loving plants growing in the soil.

 Caution

-Be aware of what type of lime you’re using for your fields.
-Also, follow the directions on the package for the correct application and the general safety precautions.
+Be aware of the type of lime you’re using for your fields.
+Also, follow the directions on the package for the correct application and general safety precautions [3].

-Quicklime (calcium oxide) and hydrated lime (calcium hydroxide) are caustic and are therefore not suitable for home gardens.
+Quicklime (calcium oxide) and hydrated lime (calcium hydroxide) are caustic and therefore not suitable for home gardens [4].

 Even with regular garden lime (aglime), which contains calcium carbonate, you should be careful when using it, as too much can be a bad thing.

-Applied excessively, lime can burn plants, especially if the plant is already weak.
-Also, drought or frost can damage a plant, and the incorrect (generally, excessive) use of lime could damage it to the point of losing the plant altogether.
+If applied excessively, Ag lime can burn plants, especially if the plant is already weak.
+Also, drought or frost can damage a plant, and the incorrect (generally excessive) use of ag lime could cause damage to the point of losing the plant altogether.

-High alkalinity can also lead to Chlorosis, which is a yellowing of leaves as a result of the lack of chlorophyll.
+High alkalinity can also lead to chlorosis, which is the yellowing of leaves as a result of a lack of chlorophyll.

 Where to Buy?